What is a "clinical laboratory scientist" or "medical laboratory scientist?

 -manage laboratory operations

-What is the difference between clinical laboratory scientists and medical technologists?
+What is the difference between clinical laboratory scientists and medical laboratory scientist?

 Opportunities for employment also exist in industry.
-In this type of setting, a "med tech" may be involved in research and development for the production of pharmaceuticals, reagents, or other biologicals.
+In this type of setting, a medical laboratory scientist may be involved in research and development for the production of pharmaceuticals, reagents, or other biologicals.
 They may also participate in quality control of reagents or biologicals and sales and services of laboratory instruments and supplies.
-Some med techs serve as clinical trial coordinators.
+Some med laboratory scientists serve as clinical trial coordinators.

-Governmental agencies at the federal, state, and local level also seek the services of medical technologists.
+Governmental agencies at the federal, state, and local level also seek the services of medical laboratory scientists.
 Graduates are eligible to apply for direct commissions in the military (US Army, US Air Force, and US Navy) as Laboratory Officers.